FalconPilot/Gun-customizer/README.md

-# Gun-customizer
+# Gun customizer
-This is my attempt to recreate a small program I made with Javascript.
-It will be done with Electron
+I used to create this tool with Javascript, but I decided to re-do it with Electron for various reasons.